manuraj1107/Split-out/README.md

 ## SplitOut
-### splitout is a social media and job portal web page, its kind of alternative or opposite of LinkedIN
+### splitout is a social media and job portal web app, its kind of alternative or opposite of LinkedIN

 #### Installing the libraries, packages and modules